-The order in which the steps are listed below hold the secret to getting the texture right, making the difference between a simply-good brownie and an OMG-worthy one.
-Having conducted extensive research on the subject (I’m thorough like that), it was sage advice from pastry chef extraordinaire Smriti Mehra (of Parfait), which led me to treat the eggs and sugar separately.
+The order in which the steps are listed below hold the secret to getting the texture right, making the difference between simply-good brownies and the best brownie recipe.

-Turns out, if you whip the eggs first, slowly adding the sugar and continuing to beat long and hard enough, you’ll add a lofty lift to the brownies, which emerge from the oven sheathed with shiny crinkly (almost ridged) tops just begging to be papped for the ‘gram or Pinterest.
+It’s all about treating the eggs and the sugar separately.
+Turns out, if you whip the eggs first, then slowly add the sugar and continue beating long and hard enough – the brownies will emerge from the oven with a lofty lift and shiny crinkly tops just begging to be papped for the ‘gram.

-While there aren’t very many steps in this one-bowl recipe, care is key.
-Keep a watchful eye on the timer too, as you want to remove the brownies when a toothpick or knife plunged in the centre will emerge just a bit moist, with a few fudgy crumbs attached.
+Keep a watchful eye on the timer, as you want to remove the brownies when a toothpick or knife plunged in the centre will emerge just a bit moist, with a few fudgy crumbs attached.
 Speaking woefully from experience, it’s all too easy to over-bake these brownies, losing the gooeyness if you do.

 Lastly, let the brownies cool down completely before slicing them (generously).
 While the recipe calls for you to be gentle when folding in the melted chocolate and dry ingredients, you can be as savage as you like when tearing into these!